dphfox/lite/docs/design.md

 Forcing a type with `::` forces the type to become referenced.

 It is not possible to "dereference" a type, but it is possible to perform an operation on a referenced type that results in a new, non-referenced value.
 For example, getting the length of a referenced table returns a number which is not referenced.

+## Compilation

+During compilation, locations are added and removed based on iterative rules until nothing else is left to do.

+### Unsized

+Locations with an unsized type are left as-is.

+### Literals

+Locations that evaluate to a literal can be optimised away via constant folding.

+### Never

+Locations with a never type can never compile.

+### Values

+Locations with a non-literal value type are left as-is.

+### Structs

+Locations with a struct are unpacked, creating one new location per field.

+### Unions

+Locations with a sized union create as many locations as needed to fit the largest variant.

+### Arrays

+Locations with a sized array create as many locations as needed to fit the maximum number of members.

+### References

+Locations with a reference are left as-is.

+### Function references

+Locations with a function reference are left as-is.

+### Generics

+Locations with a sized generic value are monomorphised.